- Passage of Pro-Life Amendment to Tennessee Constitution

 - Ban on Sale of Fetal Tissue

-Strengthens reporting requirements by abortion facility operators, increase inspections of these facilities and ensure that the remains of unborn children cannot be bought or sold following an abortion in Tennessee.
-The bill will also require informed consent by a woman prior to an abortion specific to the disposition / disposal of her unborn child's body.
+Strengthens reporting requirements by abortion facility operators, increase inspections of these facilities and ensures that the remains of unborn children cannot be bought or sold following an abortion in Tennessee.

 (2016) Amends TCA Title 39, Chapter 15, Part 2 and Title 68